-The Center For Conflict Resolution (The CCR), a community-based mediation program, has served over 40,000 Los Angeles County residents since 1993, providing bilingual (English/Spanish) conflict resolution training and mediation services, including telephone conciliation and large group facilitation services.
+Loyola Center for Conflict Resolution (LCCR), a community-based mediation program, has served over 55,000 Los Angeles County residents since 1993, providing bilingual (English/Spanish) conflict resolution training and mediation services, including telephone conciliation and large group facilitation services.
 These services are provided by professional mediators alongside Loyola Law School students.
-The CCR has 300 to 500 cases pending at any given time, which come directly from members of the community and from social, government and legal services agencies.
-While The CCR provides these services in virtually any type of conflict where the parties are willing to participate, specialty areas include: consumer-debt, disability, divorce, employment, family, and landlord-tenant cases.
+LCCR has 300 to 500 cases pending at any given time, which come directly from members of the community and from social, government and legal services agencies.
+While LCCR provides these services in virtually any type of conflict where the parties are willing to participate, specialty areas include: consumer-debt, disability, divorce, employment, family, and landlord-tenant cases.
 If you are interested in our services and would like more information, click the link below.
-If you are a Loyola Law School student interested in opportunities at The CCR, click here.
+If you are a Loyola Law School student interested in opportunities at LCCR, click here.

-These Services Are Made Possible Through Major Support from the County of Los Angeles Department of Community and Senior Services Through the California Dispute Resolution Programs Act.
+These Services Are Made Possible Through Major Support from the Los Angeles County Department of Workforce Development, Aging and Community Services Through the California Dispute Resolution Programs Act.